PhucHNg/mcmc_se/README.md

 ### Convergence of multiple samples

 The idea behind this experiment is that two MCMC samples, starting at different (ideally overdispersed) intital conditions, will appear to be two samples drawn from the same distribution when they have both converged to the true posterior density.
-The Kolmogorov-Smirnov (KS) (LINK TO KS WIKI) test statistics is an efficient measure to test the null hypothesis that two given samples are from the same density function.
+The Kolmogorov-Smirnov (KS) test statistics is an efficient measure to test the null hypothesis that two given samples are from the same density function.
 This test is particularly useful in this context because it does not make any assumption about the underlying distribution.
 The p-value associated with this test statistics, however, is not useful because it's always significant when the sample size is large.

 #### Univariate case